Tsawwassen/Large-Box-App/README.md

 *Double check the default box type.
 **Check labels that are being used.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~                                                                                   ~
 ~ This app was created on my own time for my current job at Ingram Micro.           ~
 ~ I was not asked by anyone at my job to create this app.                           ~
-~ The job ispiered by to document a process, and how it can be improved.             ~
+~ The job inspired by to document a process, and how it can be improved.             ~
 ~                                                                                   ~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~